Our history

 1994

-Detox Your Home, a free and convenient service for householders to safely dispose of unwanted toxic chemicals launches.
-The program is still going strong in 2024 and beyond, with around 40 pop-up events hosted around Victoria each year in partnership with local councils.
+Detox Your Home, a free and convenient service for householders to safely dispose of chemicals launches.
+The program hosts collection events in partnership with councils around Victoria.

 1996